abpio/abp-commercial-docs/en/themes/lepton-x/angular/how-to-add-a-new-variation-to-lepton-x-for-angular.md

 ```

 By importing the `NEW_THEME_PROVIDER` from the file where we defined our theme, we can add it to the providers array of our Angular module.
-This makes the new theme variation available throughout the application.
+This makes the new theme appearance available throughout the application.

 ### Step 3: Adding the Styles Path to angular.json

-To apply the styles for your new theme variation, you need to add the path of your CSS file to the angular.json file of your Angular project.
+To apply the styles for your new theme appearance, you need to add the path of your CSS file to the angular.json file of your Angular project.

 Locate the angular.json file in the root directory of your project.
 In the "styles" section, add a new object with the following structure: